michel-de-almeida/SolanaWeb3-OutSystems/README.md

 # SolanaWeb3-OutSystems
 This repo is used to provide the needed source code to generate a webpack based off JavaScript and TypeScript code.
-The code generates an iife (Immediately Invoked Function Expression) that can be referenced in the OutSystems platform Code is based off the @solana/web3.js and @solana/spl-token packages.
+The code generates an iife (Immediately Invoked Function Expression) that can be referenced in the OutSystems platform.
+Code is based off the @solana/web3.js and @solana/spl-token packages.

 ## What is a webpack?
 Webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser.
 This means we can take code from npm packages and enable its usage in OutSystems reactive or mobile apps (traditional web not tested).